-The Philippines is not only the home to some of the best beaches in the world, but it is actually also boasting a number of unique fruits you can only find in this Tropical country.
-Get to know more about their most common fruits in Tagalog language in today’s post so that you can impress your Filipino friends and colleagues in no time!
+Everyone knows that the Philippines is home to some of the best beaches in the world.
+But did you know this tropical country also boasts delicious fruits (mga prutas in Tagalog)?
+Today, I will teach you the most common fruits in Tagalog language so that you can impress your Filipino friends and colleagues in no time!

-Whenever we think about our Filipino friends, one of the most usual “pasalubong” or souvenirs they usually give out are the most loved Philippine mangoes!
-Aside from the fact that it is considered the national fruits of the country, the mangoes harvested in the country is considered the sweetest one in the world.
+Whenever we think about our Filipino friends, one of the most usual pasalubong or souvenirs they usually give out is the most loved Philippine mangoes!
+Aside from the fact that it is considered the national fruit of the country, the mangoes harvested in the country are considered the sweetest ones in the world.

 They also have different varieties of it which also offer distinct tastes- the most popular ones are Carabao mango, Piko, Katchamita, and Pahutan!

 Since there is an abundance on the number of mango trees in the country, Filipinos have made it a point to always upgrade it beyond just being some fruit.
-In fact, the locals took care of their trees and have added specific approaches to ensure that they will stay sweet and juicy.
-In fact, in 2009, the Philippines officially got the Guinness World Records for having the heaviest mango in the world!
+The locals took care of their trees and have added specific approaches to ensure that they will stay sweet and juicy.
+In fact, in 2009, the Philippines officially got the Guinness World Record for having the heaviest mango in the world!

-As I end this article, I hope that I was able to provide you with the most useful translations about the native fruits in the Philippines.
-If you enjoyed this post, please feel free to share it on social media and help us reach language enthusiasts who might be interested in learning Tagalog lessons.
-For other Tagalog-related lessons, I highly suggest that you check out our previous posts like the emergency phrases and family vocabulary words.
+As I end this article, I hope that I was able to provide you with the most useful translations of the Tagalog fruits in the Philippines.
+If you enjoyed this post, please feel free to share it on social media and help us reach language enthusiasts who might be interested in learning fruits in Tagalog language.
+Thank you!